huynguyen03dev/copilot-local-server/README.md

 - **Smart error handling**: Specific error messages with solutions
 - **Persistent sessions**: No need to re-authenticate every time

 The server will start on `http://localhost:8069` by default.
+You can customize the port by:
+- Setting `PORT=3000` in a `.env` file
+- Using command line: `bun run src/index.ts --port=3000`
+- Setting environment variable: `PORT=3000 bun run src/index.ts`

 ## Available Scripts